Core Concepts

 #[Service]

-#[Compatibility(framework: '>=0.1.0', php: '>=8.3')]
+#[Compatibility(kernel: '>=0.1.0', php: '>=8.3')]

 #[Repository(type: 'git', url: 'https://github.com/your-repo/modules')]